LincaMarius/ISAP-1_Computer_Project/README.md

 ![ Figure 7 ](/Pictures/Figure7.png)

-The CE signal was renamed DM – Data Memory Select \
+The CE signal was renamed DM = Data Memory Select \
-The LM signal was renamed LAR - Load Address Register \
+The LM signal was renamed LAR = Load Address Register \
 The LO signal has been renamed I/O \
-I introduced the R/W signal to control RAM Read/Write.
+I introduced the R/W signal to control the Read/Write operation.

-### Improved design by adding possibility for Program Counter to be preset
+## Improved design by adding possibility for Program Counter to be preset
 From the block diagram it can be seen that the Program Counter cannot be loaded with a desired value.

 The first, simplest improvement is to make the Program Counter loadable with any value present on the W bus if the new LP control signal is active.

 ![ Figure 8 ](/Pictures/Figure8.png)

-The ability to load numeric values into the Program Counter allows us to extend the computer's instruction set by implementing the Unconditional Jump instruction.
+The ability to load numeric values ​​into the Program Counter allows us to extend the computer's instruction set by implementing conditional jump and unconditional jump instructions.

-### Improved system design by adding a Flags
+## Improved system design by adding Flags
 To run more advanced programs that need conditional jumps, we have to use Flags that show us particulars of the result of the last arithmetic operation performed.
 These result characteristics can be determined by evaluating the values ​​of the Flags.